joelsamiller/DiscTracker/README.md

 ```bash
 pip install git+https://github.com/JoelM935/DiscTracker@main
 ```
+The example footage folder in the `data` directory can also be downloaded from GitHub.

 ## Running the program
 Once installed, a command line executable `disc_tracker` will be available on your machine.